Caldecott Tunnel: Third bore and traffic reversal

 The third bore also brought new technology to the tunnel with the installation of the "pop-up" lane control.
 Plastic lane delineators were set in tubes within the pavement.
-With the touch of a button, water would fill tubes to cause the delineators to pop up from the pavement; the middle bore was closed to one direction of travel, while opening it to another.
-During the week, the middle bore of the Caldecott was reversed between 2:00 am and 5:00 am to favor westbound traffic, and then switched again sometime between 11:30 am and noon to favor eastbound traffic.
+With the touch of a button, water would fill tubes to cause the delineators to pop up from the pavement; the middle bore was closed to one direction of travel while opening it to another.
+During the week, the middle bore of the Caldecott was reversed between 2:00 am and 5:00 am to favor westbound traffic, and then switched again some time between 11:30 am and noon to favor eastbound traffic.
 Ballgames, concerts and other events made balancing weekend traffic through the tunnel very difficult.
 It was not uncommon to reverse the middle bore six times on a Saturday or Sunday.
-The pop-up system still required substantial manpower to implement.
+The pop-up system still required substantial labor to implement.
 While it did eliminate the need to set down individual cones to separate traffic, Caltrans maintenance workers had to direct traffic out of the closing lanes to prevent vehicles from getting caught on the wrong side of the pop-up delineators.

 A portion of the material excavated for the third bore was used in the construction of embankments for the MacArthur Freeway project between the MacArthur Maze and Broadway in Oakland.

 In the late 1960s, the Grove-Shafter Freeway was completed and replaced Broadway as the main route to the Caldecott Tunnel from Oakland as well as replacing Ashby for traffic coming from San Francisco.
 Ashby Avenue and Tunnel Road were redesignated State Highway 13 and aligned with the new Warren Freeway through the Montclair District of Oakland.
 The Grove-Shafter Freeway was then designated State Highway 24.
 In 1980, the freeway was renamed after William Byron Rumford.